open-feature/openfeature.dev/blog/2023-02-06-catering-to-the-client-side.md

 Initally published **Feburary 13 2023**.

-Updated **Feburary 18 2023** to include discussion of local vs remote flag evaluation models.
+- Updated **Feburary 18 2023** to include discussion of local vs remote flag evaluation models.
+- Updated **May 3 2024** to update the NPM package names.